onestardao/WFGY/Polaris/experiments/README.md

 GPUs remain important.

-Polaris focuses on reducing cost from another direction: improving the representation of the task itself, so the model does not have to reread large amounts of context every time.
+Polaris Protocol focuses on reducing cost from another direction: improving the representation of the task itself, so the model does not have to reread large amounts of context every time.

 In other words: